Drive Smart is our Motability Scheme driving app that helps you build safer driving habits and rewards you for doing so.

 Each week, your score will be shown as green, amber or red.

-- Green: Great driving, you’re on track to earn rewards
+- Green: You’re driving safely and on track to earn rewards

-What usage means and how it can lead to a red score
+What usage means and why we include it

-We know Motability Scheme customers may need to drive more than average.
-So we’re monitoring this closely to make sure the scoring stays fair for everyone.
+We know Motability Scheme customers may need to use their vehicle more frequently or for longer journeys.
+Drive Smart is designed to support safe driving, not limit your independence.
+We’re monitoring this closely to make sure the scoring stays fair for everyone.

 Distracted driving: what we record (and what we do not use)